monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 Once we have entered and confirmed the password, we're going to generate some entropy, in other words, move the mouse and bash the keyboard a bit.

-Now that we have generated our very own keypair, we can use the command 'gpg --list-keys' to verify it's existence.
+Now that we have generated our very own keypair, we can use the command `gpg --list-keys` to verify it's existence.
 What we have done simultaneously is added our keys to our very own keyring. key rings are a little outside the scope of this video, however it's important to know that they may be different and you can have as many as you like. as we won't be specifying, we're going to be working with a default keyring